ampproject/amphtml/contributing/building-an-amp-extension.md

 - **Vsync Context**: Mutate
 - **Override**: Sometimes.
 - **Usage**: Use to restart the slideshow auto-advance.
-- **Note**: This is not used widely yet because it’s not possible to resume video playback for example on mobile.
+- **Note**: This is not used widely yet because it's not possible to resume video playback for example on mobile.

 #### unlayoutOnPause

 - **Default**: Returns false.
 - **Vsync Context**: Mutate
-- **Override**: If your element doesn’t provide a pausing mechanism, instead override this to unlayout the element when AMP tries to pause it.
+- **Override**: If your element doesn't provide a pausing mechanism, instead override this to unlayout the element when AMP tries to pause it.
 - **Return**: True if you want unlayoutCallback to be called when paused.